royberris/Blog/.github/instructions/writer.instructions.md

 ## Tag Selection Guidelines

-**CRITICAL**: Always use existing tags from `/data/tags.json` before creating new ones.
-The blog system validates all tags against this centralized configuration file and will issue warnings for undefined tags.
+**IMPORTANT**: Always use existing tags from `/data/tags.json` before creating new ones.
+The blog system checks all tags against this file and will show warnings for tags that don't exist.

 ### Tag Selection Process

-1. **First**: Review existing tags in `/data/tags.json` to find appropriate matches
+1. **First**: Check existing tags in `/data/tags.json` to find good matches
-2. **Consider**: Whether your content aligns with existing tag definitions
+2. **Consider**: Whether your content fits with existing tag definitions
-3. **Reuse**: Existing tags even if they're not perfect matches (better than creating duplicates)
+3. **Reuse**: Existing tags even if they're not perfect (better than creating duplicates)
-4. **Request**: New tag additions only when no existing tag adequately represents the content
+4. **Request**: New tags only when no existing tag works for your content
-5. **Validate**: Ensure all selected tags exist in the tags configuration
+5. **Validate**: Make sure all selected tags exist in the tags configuration

 ### New Tag Creation

-When existing tags are insufficient:
+When existing tags don't work:

-1. **Justify**: Explain why existing tags don't adequately categorize the content
+1. **Justify**: Explain why existing tags don't fit your content
-2. **Define**: Provide a clear, concise description for the new tag
+2. **Define**: Give a clear, simple description for the new tag
 3. **Update**: Add the new tag to `/data/tags.json` with proper fullName and description
-4. **Consistency**: Ensure the new tag doesn't overlap with existing categories
+4. **Consistency**: Make sure the new tag doesn't overlap with existing ones

 ### Tag Quality Standards

-- Use 2-4 tags per blog post for optimal categorization
+- Use 2-4 tags per blog post for good organization
-- Select tags that accurately represent the primary topics discussed
+- Pick tags that accurately show the main topics you discuss
-- Avoid overly specific tags that may only apply to a single post
+- Don't use very specific tags that only work for one post
-- Prefer broader, reusable tags that can categorize multiple future posts
+- Choose broader, reusable tags that can work for multiple future posts
-- Maintain consistency with established tag naming conventions
+- Stay consistent with how existing tags are named

 ## Formatting Standards

-- Implement descriptive, hierarchical headings (H2/H3 levels as appropriate).
+- Use clear, descriptive headings (H2/H3 levels when needed).
-- Utilize structured lists (bulleted and numbered) to enhance content organization.
+- Use structured lists (bullet points and numbered) to organize content better.
-- Apply **bold** or *italic* emphasis judiciously for key terminology.
+- Use **bold** or *italic* text carefully for key terms.
-- Use commas as separators instead of em dashes (—) for improved readability.
+- Use commas instead of em dashes (—) for better readability.
-- Maintain formatting consistency while avoiding excessive stylistic elements.
+- Keep formatting consistent and don't overuse styling elements.

 ## .NET & C# Technical Standards

-- Reference .NET framework and C# language features using official terminology.
+- Use official names when talking about .NET framework and C# language features.
-- Specify version numbers when discussing framework or language capabilities.
+- Include version numbers when discussing framework or language capabilities.
-- Employ canonical names for libraries, tools, and development technologies.
+- Use correct names for libraries, tools, and development technologies.
-- Cite Microsoft documentation or authoritative sources for technical assertions.
+- Reference Microsoft documentation or trusted sources for technical claims.
-- Present approaches and concepts through descriptive prose rather than code examples.
+- Explain approaches and concepts through clear descriptions rather than code examples.

 ## Evidence-Based Writing

-- Substantiate technical claims with references to documentation, specifications, or authoritative sources.
+- Support technical claims with references to documentation, specs, or trusted sources.
-- Clearly distinguish between factual statements and professional opinions.
+- Make it clear when you're stating facts versus sharing your opinion.
-- Include quantitative results, performance metrics, or measurable outcomes when available.
+- Include numbers, performance metrics, or measurable results when you have them.
-- Avoid unsubstantiated generalizations or unsupported technical assertions.
+- Don't make broad claims or technical statements without backing them up.

 ## Architecture Decision Records Integration

-- Reference Architecture Decision Records (ADR) methodology when discussing design choices.
+- Mention Architecture Decision Records (ADR) methodology when discussing design choices.
-- Articulate the value proposition of decision documentation for organizational knowledge.
+- Explain the value of documenting decisions for organizational knowledge.
-- Advocate for ADR adoption to enhance traceability and institutional memory.
+- Recommend ADR adoption to improve traceability and institutional memory.

 ## Content Guidelines

 **Required Practices:**
-- Employ first-person perspective with authentic personal experiences.
+- Use first-person perspective with real personal experiences.
-- Maintain clarity and precision in technical communication.
+- Keep technical communication clear and precise.
-- Structure content for efficient scanning and information retrieval.
+- Structure content so it's easy to scan and find information.
-- Present both successful outcomes and lessons learned from failures.
+- Share both successful outcomes and lessons learned from failures.
-- Provide citations for factual claims and technical references.
+- Include citations for factual claims and technical references.
-- Utilize structured formatting to enhance readability.
+- Use structured formatting to make content easier to read.
 - **Use only validated tags from `/data/tags.json` in blog post frontmatter.**

 **Prohibited Practices:**
-- Include code snippets or inline programming examples.
+- Don't include code snippets or inline programming examples.
-- Employ unexplained jargon or technical acronyms without context.
+- Don't use jargon or technical acronyms without explaining them.
-- Overstate personal expertise or make unsupported authority claims.
+- Don't overstate your expertise or make unsupported authority claims.
-- Construct lengthy, unstructured paragraph blocks.
+- Don't write long, unstructured paragraph blocks.
-- Adopt promotional or sales-oriented language.
+- Don't use promotional or sales-oriented language.
-- **Create new tags without first checking existing options and updating the tags configuration file.**
+- **Don't create new tags without first checking existing options and updating the tags configuration file.**

 ## Content Planning Template